The $2+1$ convex hull of a finite set: complexes and the complex convex hull

 Nevertheless, the embedding of $T_n$-configurations sometimes fails to reach the rank one convex hull.
-The KMS-6 set (see figure \ref{ex:kms6set}), for $2+1$-convexity, has a nontrivial rank one convex hull and contains no $T_4$-configurations.
+The $C_6$ set (see figure \ref{ex:kms6set_1}), for $2+1$-convexity, has a nontrivial rank one convex hull and contains no $T_n$-configurations (\cite[6.26]{KirchheimMullerSverak2003}).

-We will build an inner approximation to the $2+1$-rank one convex hull of a finite set of points that, to or knowledge, has never been shown to be different to the $2+1$-rank one convex hull.
-We will do so by using $2+1$-complexes, and the inner approximation will be called $2+1$-complex convex hull, $K^{cc}$ (see Defn. \ref{defn: 2+1 complexes convex hull}).
+We will build an inner approximation to the $2+1$-rank one convex hull of a finite set of points that has not been shown to be different to the $2+1$-rank one convex hull.
+We will do so by using $2+1$-complexes, and the inner approximation will be called \emph{$2+1$-complex convex hull}, $K^{cc}$ (see Defn. \ref{defn: 2+1 complexes convex hull}).
 This approach comes naturally after reading \cite{SebastyenSzekelyhidi}, \cite{Pompe2010} or \cite{Harris2016}.
 To do so we shall need a couple of definitions and lemmas:

-\begin{defn} A \textbf{$2+1$-complex} $M$ is a closed subset of $\R^3$ that can be expressed as the union of a \textbf{finite list of elements} $L$, where each element is of the following kind: \begin{description} \item[Points] points of $\mathbb{R}^3$ \item[Horizontal segments] Relatively open segments perpendicular to the $z$ axis whose two boundary points belong to $L$. \item[Vertical segments] Relatively open segments parallel to the $z$ axis whose two boundary points belong to $L$. \item[Horizontal triangles] Relatively open triangles contained in a plane perpendicular to the $z$ axis whose three boundary segments belong to $L$. \item[Vertical rectangles] Relatively open rectangles contained in a plane that contains the $z$ axis, whose four boundary segments belong to $L$, and with two of those boundary segments parallel to the $z$ axis. \item[Open subsets] Open subsets of $\R^3$ whose border is a union of the aforementioned elements, and all of them belong to $L$. \end{description} \end{defn}
+\begin{defn} A \textbf{$2+1$-complex} $M$ is a closed and bounded subset of $\R^3$ that can be expressed as the union of a \textbf{finite list of elements} $L$, where each element is of the following kind: \begin{description} \item[Point] a point of $\R^3$ \item[Horizontal segment] A relatively open segment perpendicular to the $z$ axis whose two boundary points belong to $L$. \item[Vertical segment] A relatively open segment parallel to the $z$ axis whose two boundary points belong to $L$. \item[Horizontal triangle] A relatively open triangle contained in a plane perpendicular to the $z$ axis whose three boundary segments belong to $L$. \item[Vertical rectangle] A relatively open rectangle contained in a plane that contains the $z$ axis, whose four boundary segments belong to $L$.
+Two of those boundary segments are horizontal and two are vertical. \item[Open subset] An open subset of $\R^3$ whose boundary is a union of elements of the other kinds, and all of those elements belong to $L$. \end{description} \end{defn}

-\begin{defn} A point $p$ in a $2+1$-complex $M$ is \textbf{extremal} iff there is neither a vertical nor an horizontal relatively open segment contained in $M$ that contains $p$. \end{defn}
+\begin{defn} A point $p$ in a subset $M$ of $\mathbb{R}^3$ is \textbf{extremal} iff there is neither a vertical nor a horizontal relatively open segment contained in $M$ that contains $p$. \end{defn}

-The reader can check that this definition is consistent with definitions 3.12 in \cite{Kirchheim2003} for $2+1$-complexes.
+This definition is consistent with definition 3.12 in \cite{Kirchheim2003}, for the particular case of $2+1$-complexes.

 \begin{lem} The set $Extr(K)$ of extremal points of a $2+1$-complex $K$ is finite. \end{lem}

 \begin{proof} In a decomposition of $K$ into elements, only points can be extremal points, since the other elements are foliated by either horizontal or vertical lines, and by hypothesis the total number of elements is finite. \end{proof}